-At the “end” of Covid, more accurately when we were brought back for ongoing in person instruction, a classroom assistant told me why she could not lead a classroom.
+A classroom assistant told me why she would never want to lead a classroom.
 She had been in all of the primary classrooms, and she was able to identify a common thread throughout each teacher’s classroom management styles.

 She identified that we each spoke a certain way, stood a certain way and carried a certain space and presence within the classroom.

-Now I know for a fact that as a team we all had very different approaches and even beliefs in how we saw our classroom management.
+Now I know we all had very different approaches and even beliefs in our classroom management styles.

-However, I also knew that there were commonalities among us that allowed for our effectiveness in the classroom, and I was intrigued that her observations had led her to identify this.
+However, I also knew that there were commonalities among us that allowed for our effectiveness in the classroom, and I was intrigued.

 Classroom management definitions can be vague, complex, labored and even over the top.
 However, I did find one that resonated with me.

-For the purposes of this post I am going to ask you to agree that classroom management can be defined as what the teacher does to create and maintain an environment that supports students’ academic growth in addition to their social, emotional, and moral growth.
+For the purposes of this post, classroom management can be defined as what the teacher does to create and maintain an environment that supports students’ academic growth in addition to their social, emotional, and moral growth.

 So . . classroom management is not primarily about keeping order, but it is about keeping order to facilitate growth in all of the areas above.
 For more elaboration on this thought see my blog post on the pillars of classroom management.